eclipse-vertx/vert.x/core_manual_js.md

 Vert.x implements the APIs in JavaScript as [CommonJS modules](http://wiki.commonjs.org/wiki/Modules/1.1)

-CommonJS modules are executed in their own scope and cleanly exports an object for you to use.
+CommonJS modules are executed in their own scope and cleanly export an object for you to use.

 You get a reference to the object exported by using the `require()` method.
 This method takes the name of the module as a parameter, and returns the API object.